AlienwareXgamer/App-dev-pa-2/README.md

 ### **Lingap - Southern Philippine Medical Center**

- The frameworks FEVN that will be used in the process
+ The framework FEVN that will be used in the process.

  <img src= https://user-images.githubusercontent.com/77378354/209252797-4ebbdf5d-0388-40a5-8dee-2ef44eb1a81c.png width="100px">